1n4r1/1n4r1.github.io/_posts/2019-11-18-Hackthebox-Networkd-Walkthrough.md

 [guly@networked ~]$
 {% endhighlight %}

+To find a way to pwn this script, we can google like following.<br>
+We can find a <a href="https://seclists.org/fulldisclosure/2019/Apr/24">discussion of seclist.org</a> about getting root through network-scripts.
+{% highlight shell %}
+linux ifcfg script code execution full disclosure
+{% endhighlight %}

+According to this discussion, Redhat/CentOS has a vulnerability that if we have write permission for ifcf script in "/etc/sysconfig/network-scripts", we can achieve a root privilege of the host.<br>
-If we put some spaces in the input, we can find interesting lines.
+So try to put some spaces in the input. we can find interesting lines.
 {% highlight shell %}
 /etc/sysconfig/network-scripts/ifcfg-guly: line 4: y: command not found
 {% endhighlight %}